sarnau/LM3S2678_ROM/README.md

 # LM3S2678_ROM

-Disassembled version of the LM3S2678 ROM with the boot loader
+Disassembled version of the LM3S2678 ROM with the boot loader, done with the IDA Pro.